Edited by: Keri Stooksbury

 Amex Business Platinum Cardholders have access to the following airport lounges:

-The Centurion Lounge Network is 1 of 2 of American Express’ in-house lounge networks.
 The Centurion Lounge is American Express’ premium lounge offering, with each lounge offering free chef-inspired meals, high-end local cocktails, and carefully designed seating areas with posh furniture and aesthetics.
+You’ll find locations for these lounges both domestically and overseas.

 Even cooler, each of these lounges takes a cue from its locale.
 For example, if you’re at the LaGuardia Centurion Lounge, you’ll find local New York craft beer at the bar and food curated by a local chef.
 Likewise, at the Dallas-Fort Worth Centurion Lounge, you can often find BBQ at the buffet.
 Since each Centurion Lounge has such a unique feel, you’ll undoubtedly want to visit them all.

 Make sure to have your Amex Business Platinum card, government-issued ID, and valid boarding pass in-hand when entering a Centurion Lounge as you’ll need them to enter.
-Additionally, Amex Business Platinum cardholders can bring up to 2 guests into the lounge with them per visit, with additional guests costing $50 per day.
+Amex Business Platinum cardholders can bring up to 2 guests into the lounge with them per visit after spending $75,000 in a calendar year.
+Additional guests cost $50 per day for adults and $30 for children ages 2-17.

 We value Centurion Lounge access at $250 for anyone that travels with moderate frequency.
 Many U.S. hubs already have Centurion Lounges, and more are in the process of being built worldwide, so there’s no doubt that you can use them at least a few times per year.
 This perk is worth even more if you have a Centurion Lounge at your home airport or somewhere you travel to and from frequently.